briandalpa/company-profile/README.md

-# COMAC Company Profile – Redesign (Unofficial)
+# AERVI Company Profile – COMAC Redesign (Unofficial)

-**This is an unofficial redesign created for educational and portfolio purposes.
-It is not affiliated with, endorsed by, or connected to COMAC.**
+**This is an unofficial redesign created for educational and portfolio purposes.**

 ## ✨ Overview